Shadow Priest Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 Shadow Priest Kleia Soulbind

-Shadow Priest Mikanikos Soulbind
+Shadow Priest Forgelite Prime Mikanikos Soulbind

 Necrolord Shadow Priest Deep Dive

-Unholy Nova is by far the most versatile Covenant ability you can choose as a Shadow Priest, offering
+Unholy Nova is one of the most versatile Covenant abilities you can

-competitive single-target and good AoE DPS — as long as all the targets you cast it on live for 15 seconds or longer.
+— as long as all the targets you cast it on will live for 15 seconds or

-The spell is effectively an AoE DoT that explodes at your current target also dealing a quick burst of healing to
+longer.
+The spell is effectively an AoE DoT that explodes at your current target

-those in range.
-The DoT itself actually scales depending on how many enemies you initially inflict with the DoT,
+scales depending on how many enemies you initially inflict with the DoT,

 scaling based on the square root of the number of targets you are fighting.
-Basically this means that if the spell

-ticks for 500 damage on single target, it would tick for ~353 per target if you hit 2 targets.
-So the damage
+it would tick for ~353 per target if you hit 2 targets.
+So the damage is not

-is not always the same, and if a target dies, it does not recalculate this effect.
-So when you use it make sure
+always the same, and if a target dies, it does not recalculate this effect.
+So

-all targets you cast it on will live the full 15 seconds if possible.
-One of the main reasons this ability
+when you use it make sure all targets you cast it on will live the full 15

-can be so strong is that it actively scales with your current Haste.
-So coupling this with effects like
+that it actively scales with your current Haste.
+So coupling this with effects

 Power Infusion or